tgetgood/wumpus/readme.md

 # Grand Theft Wumpus

+This has been moved to maria.cloud [here](https://www.maria.cloud/gist/6e74d955a1a14a6792369deecb012489).
+Now you no longer need to have any tools installed nor editor configured.

 We're going to go through chapter 8 of Conrad Barski's wonderful and eccentric Land of Lisp.